arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

-- The domain cannot be provisioned because it is a variant of a primary domain, and the primary domain belongs to a different client
+- The domain cannot be provisioned because it is a variant of a Primary Domain, and the Primary Domain belongs to a different client
 =&gt; NotSameEntity

 - The domain cannot be provisioned because its disposition value is blocked.